-You’ve just enjoyed eight hours of what you believed to be a sound sleep, and yet you are still struggling to get out of bed.
+You’ve just enjoyed eight hours of what you believed to be a sound sleep, yet you are still struggling to get out of bed.
 What gives?
-Sleep is supposed to energize you and have you feeling refreshed come the morning, and yet many of us still have to face the daily struggle of leaving our beds.
+Sleep is supposed to energize you and have you feeling refreshed come the morning, yet many of us still have to face the daily struggle of leaving our beds.

 The solution: Stop using any blue light-emitting device up to 90 minutes prior to bed and keep technology out of the bedroom if possible.

 If you’re waking up in pain, you may be sleeping incorrectly, which not only causes pain but can have you feeling quite tired, too.
 The hip flexor is the most common injury target during sleep and nearly 57 percent of Americans experience this type of injury when sleeping.

 The solution: Sleep with a pillow between the knees and legs in order to keep the hips properly aligned.

 If you’re waking up feeling tired and achy, your mattress might be to blame.
 Over time, mattresses can lose their shape and become lumpy, which can cause body parts to ache during the night.
 In addition, mattress springs can become weak and sag, creating an uneven surface that can lead to stiffness in the morning.

 The solution: Look for a mattress that’s specifically designed to reduce stiffness and provide support for the back, neck, and shoulders.
 In addition, make sure to try out the mattress before you buy it.
 Lie down in your natural sleeping position on the mattress and spend at least ten minutes there.
 If you don’t feel comfortable, keep looking until you find the perfect mattress for you.

 Most people prefer a warm room when they sleep, but being too hot or too cold can actually make it harder to fall or stay asleep.
 When your body is trying to regulate its temperature, it can be difficult to relax and drift off.
 As a result, you may find yourself tossing and turning all night long.